skip to content

 00:01:04 - Anthony Campolo

-Yeah.
-It's his primary job.
-He does.
-We call him the station breaks.
-You have a specific term for when you stop the conversation.
-You let everyone know you gotta go follow the people who are on the space and that we're talking about this.
-And now if you're a beginner or you're just in the crowd and you want to chat, come up and chat.
-He always hits those three points every single time at a station break.
+Yeah, it's his primary job.
+We call them the station breaks.
+There's a specific term for when you stop the conversation, let everyone know you've got to go follow the people who are on the space and that we're talking about this.
+And if you're a beginner or you're just in the crowd and you want to chat, come up and chat.
+He always hits those three points every single time in a station break.

 00:01:23 - Jenn Junod